 Magellan has been recognized for its growing success several years in a row on the Inc. 5000 list of the “Fastest-Growing Private Companies in America”, Boston Business Journal’s Pacesetters (now Fast 50) list, and as one of SmartCEO’s Future 50.

 Hebert currently serves as chairman on the Magellan Jets board, on the governance board for the Air Charter Safety Foundation (ACSF), as founding chair of the alumni advisory board for Raising a Reader Massachusetts, and as a member of the Young Presidents Organization (YPO).
-He is also a member of the Harvard Club and has been a finalist for Entrepreneur of the Year.
 He is quoted in Barron’s, Forbes, The Wall Street Journal, Bloomberg Business Week, and The Economist among other major publications.

 Tell me about your early career.

 My career is unique in that it has spanned across several industries.
 In fact, most people are surprised to learn that I originally envisioned myself as an FBI agent, and my efforts in high school and college were focused on achieving that goal.
 However, when I moved to New York, shortly after earning a degree, I quickly realized that I wanted to work in finance.

 I started my career in business working on Wall Street and took control of my career path by putting in extra hours (7:00 AM–10:00 PM, six days a week) and going above and beyond the call of duty.
 I had to do this because my colleagues were made up of 75% ivy league school graduates, and I was not one of them.
 In order to prove myself to my superiors, I had to work much harder.
 After proving myself, I earned a phone, a briefcase, and a chair—an improvement from the limited resources I was previously granted!
 To this day, I remember that experience and recognize how much my work ethic was shaped by it.